SovereignCloudStack/openstack-health-monitor/docs/Debian12-Install.md

 #### github OIDC integration

-The SCS providers do allow all github users that belong to the SovereignCloudStack organziation to get Viewer access to the dashboards by adding a `client_id` and `client_secret` in the ``[github.auth]`` section that you request from the SCS github admins (github's oauth auth).
+The SCS providers do allow all github users that belong to the SovereignCloudStack organization to get Viewer access to the dashboards by adding a `client_id` and `client_secret` in the ``[github.auth]`` section that you request from the SCS github admins (github's oauth auth).
 This allows to exchange experience and to get a feeling for the achievable stability.
 (Hint: A single digit number of API call fails per week and no other failures is achievable on loaded clouds.)

 ## Alternative approach to install and configure the dashboard behind a reverse proxy